AathreyaG/reactai-starter/user-story.md

 Backend Implications:

-- Implement update API endpoint for catalog entries.
+- Create an API endpoint in Node.js (Express) to accept CSV files.
-- Validate incoming data against defined schema (using Joi).
+- Implement file validation & parsing logic.
+- Store processed data in PostgreSQL (via Sequelize ORM).
+- Handle large file processing asynchronously (use AWS Lambda for scalability).

 Frontend Implications:

-- Develop editable fields within the product detail component.
+- Implement a drag-and-drop file uploader UI using React.
+- Show progress bar & success/failure messages.
-- Implement form validation and submission logic.
+- Implement client-side file validation (CSV format, size check).

 **Development Subtasks**:

-- Frontend: Create editable form fields in product detail view.
+- Frontend: Build the file upload component.
-- Frontend: Implement form validation and error handling.
+- Frontend: Implement progress bar & error handling.
-- Backend: Develop update API endpoint.
+- Backend: Create Express API to handle file uploads.
+- Backend: Implement file parsing logic.
-- Backend: Integrate validation logic for data integrity.
+- Backend: Store data in PostgreSQL.
+- Backend: Log upload status to AWS CloudWatch.

 **Testing Subtasks**:

-- Test editing functionality with valid and invalid data.
-- Verify data integrity post-update in the database.
-- Test user feedback for successful and failed edits.
+- Test successful file upload (valid CSV).
-- Perform negative testing for unauthorized access attempts.
+- Test invalid file formats (TXT, JSON).
+- Test upload with a corrupt CSV file.
+- Test large file handling (100MB limit).
+- Test backend database storage & query performance.
+- Perform security tests (malicious file uploads, SQL injection protection).

 ---

-### **Title: Download Catalog as CSV**###
+### **Title: Catalog Search and Edit**

-User Role: As a Catalog Manager, I want to download the entire catalog as a CSV file so that I can share or archive the data.
+User Role: As a Catalog Manager, I want to search and edit catalog entries to ensure data accuracy and relevance.

 Functional Description:

-The system should allow users to download the entire catalog or a filtered subset as a CSV file.
-The download process should be efficient and handle large data volumes without performance degradation.
+The system should allow users to search for catalog entries and make edits as necessary.
+The frontend should offer a user-friendly search interface, and the backend should efficiently handle search queries and updates to the database.

 **GIVEN-WHEN-THEN Scenario**:

 GIVEN I am on the catalog management page
+WHEN I enter a search term and click "Search"
+THEN the system should return matching catalog entries

+GIVEN I have a list of catalog entries
-WHEN I click "Download as CSV"
+WHEN I click "Edit" on an entry and make changes
-THEN the system should generate and download the file
+THEN the system should update the entry in the database

 **Acceptance Criteria**:

-- The download must support the entire catalog or filtered results.
-- CSV file format should adhere to standard specifications.
+- The search functionality should return results that match the query.
+- Edits to catalog entries should be reflected in the database.
-- File generation should not exceed 30 seconds for the entire dataset.
+- Changes should be logged for auditing purposes.
+- The user should receive a confirmation message upon successful edit.

-Story Points: 8 (High complexity)
+Story Points: 3 (Moderate complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement CSV export API endpoint.
-- Handle large data processing efficiently (consider AWS Lambda).
+- Implement search logic in Node.js to query PostgreSQL.
+- Create API endpoints for search and edit operations.
+- Ensure data consistency and concurrency handling during edits.

 Frontend Implications:

-- Develop download button and feedback mechanism.
-- Implement client-side handling for file download.
+- Design a search bar and results table in React.
+- Implement inline editing capabilities with form validation.
+- Provide user feedback for search results and edit confirmations.

 **Development Subtasks**:

+- Frontend: Build the search bar and results table.
-- Frontend: Implement download button and user feedback.
+- Frontend: Implement inline editing functionality.
-- Backend: Develop CSV export logic.
-- Backend: Optimize file generation for large datasets.
+- Backend: Create API endpoints for search and edit.
+- Backend: Implement search query logic.
+- Backend: Ensure data consistency during edit operations.

 **Testing Subtasks**:

+- Test various search queries (exact match, partial match).
-- Test download functionality for different data sizes.
+- Test edit functionality for different fields.
+- Ensure data consistency with concurrent edits.
-- Validate CSV format and content accuracy.
+- Validate user feedback messages for search and edit operations.
-- Test performance for large dataset exports.
-- Perform security tests for data confidentiality during export.
+- Perform security tests (SQL injection, unauthorized access).

 ---

+### **Title: Download Catalog as CSV**

+User Role: As a Catalog Manager, I want to download the catalog as a CSV file for offline analysis and sharing.

+Functional Description:

+The system should allow users to download the entire catalog as a CSV file.
+The backend should generate this file dynamically based on the current database state, and the frontend should offer a simple download interface.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am on the catalog management page
+WHEN I click "Download"
+THEN the system should generate and download the catalog as a CSV file

+**Acceptance Criteria**:

+- The download should include all current catalog entries.
+- The CSV format should match the upload template.
+- The download process should be efficient and user-friendly.
+- Users should receive a confirmation notification upon download completion.

+Story Points: 2 (Low complexity)

+**Impact Analysis**:

+Backend Implications:

+- Implement logic in Node.js to export catalog data to CSV format.
+- Create an API endpoint for initiating the download.

+Frontend Implications:

+- Add a download button to the catalog management interface.
+- Provide user feedback during the download process.

+**Development Subtasks**:

+- Frontend: Add download button and feedback notification.
+- Backend: Create API endpoint for catalog export.
+- Backend: Implement CSV generation logic.

+**Testing Subtasks**:

+- Test CSV download for different catalog sizes.
+- Validate CSV format and content.
+- Ensure download efficiency and user experience.
+- Perform security tests (ensure only authorized downloads).

+---

-These user stories adhere to CMMI Level 5 standards, focusing on clear, actionable steps and comprehensive testing to ensure high-quality deliverables.
+These user stories are designed to follow CMMI Level 5 development standards, ensuring high-quality deliverables with a focus on process improvement and optimization.